FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 Compare the 50 years scenarios
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's use another result for the 50-years scenario: Time to Peak.
+Let's use another type of
+result for the 50-years scenario: Time to Peak.
 This variable represents the time of occurrence of the maximum depth.

-1. Open Rasterizor and create the Time to Peak for the 50 years scenario.
+1. Open Rasterizor and create the Time to Peak for the 50-years scenario.
    The TIMETOPEAK.OUT file is located on the Subdomain 1 Design Storm 50 Yrs folder.

 .. image:: ../img/Coastal/comp020.png

-2. Open Rasterizor and create the Time to Peak for the 50 years scenario without the storm drain.
+2. Open Rasterizor and create the Time to Peak for the 50-years scenario without the storm drain.
    The TIMETOPEAK.OUT file is located on the Subdomain 1 Design Storm 50 Yrs NO SD folder.

 .. image:: ../img/Coastal/comp021.png